 A Truly Balanced Gaming Laptop

-And that focus on slightly lower hardware specs means Dell has been able to lavish attention elsewhere.
+That focus on slightly lower hardware specs also means Dell has been able to lavish attention elsewhere.
 There are a ton of ports built into the side of this slim gaming laptop, and there's a dual fan in place to siphon off any unnecessary heat while still running smoothly and silently.
-The G3 even comes with Waves MaxxAudio Pro speakers so you don't need to go investing in dedicated gaming speakers if you don't want.
+The G3 even comes with Waves MaxxAudio Pro speakers so you don't need to invest in dedicated gaming speakers unless you want to.

 7. Asus 15.6” TUF FX505DT Gaming Laptop

 The ASUS TUF FX505DT is more living proof that AMD can hang with Intel when it comes to gaming laptops under $800, although it's not a full AMD machine.
-Instead, the inclusion of a NVIDIA GeForce graphics card adds a little extra power to your graphics performance in game.
+Instead, the inclusion of an NVIDIA GeForce graphics card adds a little extra power to your graphics performance in-game.
 And whether you're looking to broadcast a battle royale on the big screen, connect a PS4 controller, or hook it directly to your modem, there's a port for it.

 8. HP Pavilion 15.6″ FHD IPS Premium Gaming Laptop

 Moving away from hardware, the design here is one of our favorites.
-The curved corners lend an extra level of sleekness to an already compac`t laptop, and it alludes to gaming laptop sensibilities without being so ostentatious to look out of place at the office.
-And the battery will provide you with a decent life of about six hours while gaming.
+The curved corners lend an extra level of sleekness to an already compact laptop, and it alludes to gaming laptop sensibilities without being so ostentatious to look out of place at the office.
+What's more, the battery will provide you with a decent life of about six hours while gaming.

 9. Lenovo Legion Y7000 15.6″ FHD IPS Gaming Laptop

 We're frankly a bit surprised about how much Lenovo has managed to pack into the latest version of their series of Legion gaming laptops.
 The design is a sleek mix of red and black sharp lines and curves, and it's a step up from many gaming laptops under $800 in terms of graphics.
-The GTX 1050 Ti is a nice step up from the standard GTX 1050, and that GTX 1050 Ti is well complemented by an eighth generation core processor.
+The GTX 1050 Ti is a nice step up from the standard GTX 1050, and it's well complemented by an eighth-generation core processor.

-And while it's just an FHD display, the vibrancy on this gaming laptop is exceptionally.
+And while it's just an FHD display, the vibrancy on this gaming laptop is exceptional.
 You can expect brighter and more vibrant experiences when you dig into your favorite games.
-Keeping pace with those hefty specs is a dual channel cooling system, and that quality craftsmanship extends all over the body.
+Keeping pace with those hefty specs is a dual-channel cooling system, and that quality craftsmanship extends all over the body.
 The keyboard in particular deserves praise for its responsiveness and long potential life span.

 10. Acer Nitro 5 15.6″ FHD Gaming Laptop

-- You may like our best budget gaming laptop guide
+- You may also enjoy our best budget gaming laptop guide

 - See how the $800 laptop specs compare to these $1000 gaming laptops